mandle420/DCS_Standalone_on_linux/README.md

 ### On Arch a filepath with spaces and either be added with ["/File Path/"] or [/File\ Path/] different systems may vary, check your respective wiki
 (honesly linking everything from the wine prefix will be neccisary but if your lazy like me just copy paste all the relevant folders from the wine prefix to the proton one)

-You may also see a crash when loading a mission.
-This might be caused by a Arial missing font which can not be distributed with Wine, if you can just grab a copy from a windows install

 ## Known issues and fixes

 If things go wrong, the primary thing to look for is the game log -